mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 Some messages may be applicable both to the proxy and the client.
 For example an verified ICMPv6 Packet Too Big is applicable both to the proxy and the client.
-Others like ICMPv6 Destiantion Unreachable (Type=1), Code=3 (Address unreachable) and Code=4 (Port unreachable) is only possible to act on by the client.
+Others like ICMPv6 Destination Unreachable (Type=1), Code=3 (Address unreachable) and Code=4 (Port unreachable) is only possible to act on by the client.